ecmwf-ifs/ecrad/README.md

 although this is under development and so nothing here is guaranteed to work.

-Alternatively, type "make test" in the top-level directory to run all cases.
+Alternatively, type `make test` in the top-level directory to run all cases.

 In addition to writing the output file, a file containing the